AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 A contraction is a word or phrase that is shortened by dropping one or more letters.
 Examples include "let's" for "let us" and "can't" for "cannot."
 While native English readers understand them, they add unnecessary complexity for non-native readers.
 For example, contractions that end with the letter "s" can be mistaken for possessive nouns.
 In technical documentation, the use of contractions is discouraged because it sets an informal tone.

-The more conversational nature of an FAQ allows for the use of contractions, but restrict them to titles and headers. //TODO William Correct?
+The more conversational nature of an FAQ allows for the use of contractions, but restrict them to titles and headers.

 ### Expletives

 **Quick reference:**
 - Avoid using "filler" or unnecessary words or phrases.
+- Avoid using "please" and "thank you."
 _________

-Expletives (also called "filler" or "empty" words) are words or phrases that can add emphasis to a sentence but are normally unnecessary.
+Expletives (also called "filler" words or "empty" words) are words or phrases that can add emphasis to a sentence but are normally unnecessary.
 If a word or phrase can be removed without changing the sentence's meaning, it is probably an expletive.
 They may creep into writing because they are often heard in conversation.
 Because technical documentation is more formal, expletives should be used sparingly or avoided altogether.

 The most common expletives are "there is/are" and "it is/they are".
 While these can be used intentionally for emphasis, avoiding them is better.
 Using them too often also results in boring writing.